HoHieuLuc/js-easy-exercises/super-easy.md

 console.log("value of a : " + a); // Explain
 console.log("value of b : " + b); // Explain
 ```
+Output: ReferenceError: a is not defined <br/>
+value of b : 3<br/>
+a is defined inside function <br/>
+"This statement seemingly declares the variables a and b.
+However, it only actually declares the variable a. b are either invalid references to nonexistent variables (in strict mode) or, worse, would implicitly create global variables for b in sloppy mode." from https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators => b becomes a global variable

 ## Q. ***Predict the output of the following JavaScript code?
 Please explain***